Jennifer Junnila Walker, MD, MPH FAAFP

 Clinically, Dr. Knox has a special interest in caring for patients with HIV/AIDS and in inpatient and outpatient procedures.

-Personal notes: “The great challenge in medicine is to balance your profession with the rest of your life.
+“The great challenge in medicine is to balance your profession with the rest of your life.
 I am married and have two grown children.
 I have been a student of the martial arts and tai chi for almost thirty years.
-Like medicine, the martial arts are rich and complex and provide unlimited possibilities for study and growth.
-My other hobby, and significant social outlet, is playing the bagpipes.
+Like medicine, martial arts are rich and complex and provide unlimited possibilities for study and growth.
+My other hobby and significant social outlet is playing the bagpipes.
 No other kind of music will put you in touch with so many other eccentric people and test the limits of your family’s tolerance.”

 Doug Rose, MD, M.B.A.

 Jefferson Medical College (now known as Sidney Kimmel Medical College)

 Residency: New Hampshire-Dartmouth Family Medicine Residency

 Dr. Rose was born and raised in Pennsylvania.
 He attended medical school at Jefferson Medical College (now known as Sidney Kimmel Medical College).
 Residency saw him move to New Hampshire.
 He joined a then brand new program and is a member of the first three year class of the New Hampshire-Dartmouth Family Medicine Residency.